Manisha099/Personality-Prediction-project/README.md

 Personality Prediction System

-This project is a machine learning-based personality prediction system that uses psychological data sourced from Kaggle to identify personality traits.
+A machine learning-based system that predicts user personality traits using psychological and behavioral data from Kaggle.
+This project combines backend model training with a React-based frontend to demonstrate real-world AI integration.

 Project Structure